EricDupertuis/EricDupertuis.github.io/_posts/2016-01-12-playing-with-zopfli.md

 ![Compress all the images](https://i.imgflip.com/x82yl.jpg)

 So we can see that Zopfli is a pretty great tool to compress PNG images.
 It takes quite a lot of CPU time but it really is just : compress once, deliver indefinitely.
-If you have to deliver a lot of images and icons to hundreds, thousands or millions of users, just think about the bandwith that you're saving. just image you're serving those 50 png icons every month to 300'000 *unique* users (so I don't bother about cache and stuff).
+If you have to deliver a lot of images and icons to hundreds, thousands or millions of users, just think about the bandwith that you're saving.
+Just imagine you're serving those 50 png icons every month to 300'000 *unique* users (so I don't bother about cache and stuff).

 | Icons original | Icons compressed |  users  | Total original | Total compressed |
 |:--------------:|:----------------:|:-------:|:--------------:|:----------------:|